| Title: | Tidy Estimation of Heterogeneous Treatment Effects |

 trial with known propensity scores.

--> Known_cfg
+tidyhte::Model_cfg -> Known_cfg

-The name of the column in the dataset which corresponds to the known model score.
+covariate_nameThe name of the column in the dataset which corresponds to the known model score.

-The class of the model, required for all classes
+model_classThe class of the model, required for all classes

-which inherit from Model_cfg
+which inherit from Model_cfg.

 new()

-object with specified covariate column.
+Create a new Known_cfg object with specified covariate column.

 Known_cfg$new(covariate_name)

-The name of the column, a string, in the dataset corresponding to the known model score (i.e. the true conditional expectation).
+covariate_nameThe name of the column, a string, in the dataset corresponding to the known model score (i.e. the true conditional expectation).

-A new Known_cfg
+A new Known_cfg object.

 Known_cfg$new("propensity_score")